Passive Investor Resources

-- Example: a property with $1,166,489 in operating expenses, $581,090 in debt service and $2,263,624 in gross potential income has a breakeven occupancy of 77.2%
+For example, a 216-unit apartment community with $1,166,489 in operating expenses, $581,090 in debt service and $2,263,624 in gross potential income has a breakeven occupancy of 77.2%

-- Example: An apartment community purchased for $12,200,000 with a GPR of $183,072 per month has a GRM of 5.6
+For example, a 216-unit apartment community purchased for $12,200,000 with a GPR of $183,072 per month has a GRM of 5.6.

-the debt service coverage ratio is a ratio that is a measure of the cash flow available to pay the debt obligation.
+The debt service coverage ratio (DSCR) is a ratio that is a measure of the cash flow available to pay the debt obligation.
 DSCR is calculated by dividing the net operating income by the total debt service.
 A DSCR of 1.0 means that there is enough net operating income to cover 100% of the debt service.
 Ideally, the ratio is 1.25 or higher.
 An apartment with a DSCR too close to 1.0 is vulnerable, and a minor decline in cash flow would result in the inability to service (i.e. pay) the debt.

-- Example: an apartment community with an annual debt service of $581,090 and a NOI of $960,029 has a DSCR of 1.65
+For example, a 216-unit apartment community with an annual debt service of $581,090 and a NOI of $960,029 has a DSCR of 1.65.

-the interest rate is the amount charged, expressed as a percentage of principal, by a lender to a borrower for the use of their funds.
+The interest rate is the amount charged, expressed as a percentage of principal, by a lender to a borrower for the use of their funds.

-LIBOR is the breakeven occupancy is a benchmark rate that some of the world’s leading banks charge each other for short-term loans.
+The London Interbank Offered Rate (LIBOR) is a benchmark rate that some of the world’s leading banks charge each other for short-term loans.
 LIBOR serves as the first step to calculating interest rates on various loans, including commercial loans, throughout the world.

-a prepayment penalty is a clause in a mortgage contract stating that a penalty will be assessed if the mortgage is paid down or paid off within a certain period.
+A prepayment penalty is a clause in a mortgage contract stating that a penalty will be assessed if the mortgage is paid down or paid off within a certain period.

-property and neighborhood classes is a ranking system of A, B, C, or D given to a property or a neighborhood based on a variety of factors.
-These classes tend to be subjective, but the following are good guidelines
+Property and neighborhood classes is a ranking system of A, B, C, or D given to a property or a neighborhood based on a variety of factors.
+These classes tend to be subjective, but the following are good guidelines: